Daniel-Nikpayuk/CPPF-CTR/README.md

 To be clear, it is not a direct *derivation* as I did not have access to his datasets or methods, but it does attempt to replicate his analysis.
-Everything has been reproduced and validated, with some slight variations on method resulting in a small change of the resulting numbers---but not the resulting relationships.
+Everything has been reproduced and validated, with some slight variations on method resulting in a small change of the numbers---but not the resulting relationships.

 ## Motivation:

-So here's the question: If such an analysis already exists, why read this analysis at all?
+So here's the question: If such an analysis already exists, why read this one?

-1. Date: It's been updated for the most recent years.
+1. **Date**: It's been updated for the most recent years.
 His article is four years old, with data going only up to 2010.
-2. Transparency: I am posting my datasets as well as my methods here for anyone to critically deconstruct and debug.
+2. **Transparency**: I am posting my datasets as well as my methods here for anyone to critically deconstruct and debug.
-3. Bonus: I include a few results his analysis did not.
+3. **Bonus**: I include a few results his analysis did not.

 ### Full disclosure: